SyncfusionExamples/how-to-customize-label-and-editor-layout-in-Xamarin.iOS-DataForm/README.md

 This example demonstrates how to customize label and editor layout in Xamarin.iOS DataForm.

+See [How to customize label and editor layout in Xamarin.iOS DataForm](https://www.syncfusion.com/kb/10072/how-to-customize-label-and-editor-layout-in-xamarin-ios-dataform) for more details.

 ## <a name="requirements-to-run-the-demo"></a>Requirements to run the demo ##

 * [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/) or [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/).